marqsm/LED-bot/docs/SETUP_HARDWARE.md

 ### Soldering

 Solder your hardware.
 The buffer IC goes on the underside of the circuit board.
+Solder this first.
 The hole in the ribbon cable connectors face towards the bottom of the PCB.

-These LED panels use a lot of power.
-Make sure you have an adequate power supply or you may experience funny issues!
+These LED panels can potentially use a lot of power.
+Make sure you have an adequate power supply (~1.5A panel) or you may experience unusual issues!